 - Leave expansion for future outside / garden lighting circuits (and irrigation if required).

 - Put a double socket beside your consumer units so you can power an energy monitor.
+Also CAT cable x 2 to your meter box for CT clamp and optical sensor.

 - Outdoor socket at location for Christmas tree.